Showing posts with label Cheltenham Pioneer Cemetery burials. Show all posts

 Mr Williams

-The whirlwind was heading south as it ended up at the Mechanics' Institute which was on the corner of Charman Road and the Nepean Highway, and it went around Mr Williams' house.
+The whirlwind was heading south as it ended up at the Mechanics' Institute which was on the intersection of Charman Road and the Nepean Highway, and it went around Mr Williams' house.
 This is likely to be Joseph and Hannah (nee Westlake) Williams who lived on Highett Road, Highett, as did their son Ernest Joseph.
-Ernest and Joseph were market gardeners, although a few years later their occupations had changed to orchardist and their address to Highett Road, Moorabbin.
+Ernest and his father Joseph were market gardeners, although a few years later their occupations had changed to orchardist and their address to Highett Road, Moorabbin.

 In 1942, Joseph and Hannah celebrated their Diamond Wedding anniversary (60 years) and The Argus reported on the occasion -

 Mr and Mrs Joseph Williams of Mayfield Highett rd, Moorabbin will celebrate their diamond wedding anniversary tomorrow and members of their family will gather for the occasion.
 Mr Williams who is 85 came to Victoria from England when he was one year old and has always lived in the Moorabbin district.
 Mrs Williams was born in Victoria 79 years ago.
 They have spent all their lives on the land and still conduct an orchard market garden and dairying herd.
 Both are in excellent health.
-(12)
+(13)

 Joseph, who died on April 21, 1946 and Hannah who died on May 2, 1943, are both buried at the Cheltenham Pioneer Cemetery.
 Their son Ernest married Adela Constance Swan in 1931.
 Her brother, Dr E.F.
 W Swan, a Minister of the Congregational Church, was appointed the Chairman of the Congregational Union in May 1945; her sister Miss Florence Annie Swan was the Principal of Box Hill Girls' Technical School.
 Ernest died in January 1961 and Adela in March 1976 and they are buried at the Cheltenham Memorial Park.
 They had no children.
-(13)
+(14)

 Hannah Williams' death notice